1victoronofiok/agent0/readme.md

 ### Run this b!***

 Make sure you have an openai key within the env in which you run cmd below.
-Also, you gotta pay Sam Altman a few bucks, else your key is irrelevant (like $2 should do)
+Also, you gotta pay Sam Altman a few bucks, else your key is just as irrelevant as your opinions (like $2 should do) Well, furthermore! have an API key from serper api for search functionality.
+I think that's it.
 ```go
 go run . -prompt="where can I get huge bottles of baby oil?"
 ```